 My full-time income and my husband’s income serve as the basis for our monthly budget.
 Anything above those earnings is considered extra because I don’t need it to make ends meet.
 In addition to my full-time job as a college professor I dabble in several other pursuits:

-- Teaching online courses for colleges and universities– I have been teaching online since 2009.
-Mostly health related courses.
+I’ve been teaching online since 2009.
+Mostly health-related courses.
 As I gained more experience I qualified for more jobs.
 In 2009 the economy was in the toilet and a lot of people were going back to school because they were out of work.
 This stream of income skyrocketed which helped me pay off all of the debt I accrued in graduate school.
 As the economy improved, opportunities were not as abundant but I still make a healthy side income.

-- Part-time hospital job– I maintain my certification as a physician assistant and see patients at a local hospital on an as needed basis.
+I maintain my certification as a physician assistant and see patients at a local hospital on an as-needed basis.
 These are normally 10-12 hour shifts.

-- T-shirt business– just started this income stream so it hasn’t turned a profit just yet.
-Any money that comes in from sales is just recovering my upfront start up costs.
+I just started this income stream so it hasn’t turned a profit just yet.
+Any money that comes in from sales is just recovering my upfront start-up costs.

-Now that you are up to speed..here is the nitty gritty..probably what you came here for.
+Now that you’re up to speed..here is the nitty-gritty..probably what you came here for.